Soynido/reasoning-layer-v3/README.md

 ---

-## 🏗️ Architecture: 7 Layers of Intelligence
+## 🏗️ Architecture: 11 Layers of Intelligence

-The system is organized into 7 progressively sophisticated layers:
+The system is organized into 11 progressively sophisticated layers (7 foundational + 4 cognitive):

 ### **Layer 1: Code & Structure Capture** ✅
 The foundation.
 Automatically captures: